This applies to the whole of the UK

 All primary, secondary schools and colleges are open.
 Wraparound childcare and other supervised children’s activities are allowed, where they enable parents to work, seek work, attend education, seek medical care or attend a support group.

 Some university students on practical courses can return to face-to-face learning.
+All other students should continue to learn remotely and remain where they’re living until in-person teaching starts again, wherever possible.

 You can leave home to attend or visit a place of worship for communal worship, a funeral or event related to a death, a burial ground or a remembrance garden, or to attend a wedding ceremony.